-You generally have the option between closed bridging loans or open bridging loans.
+Lenders in Australia generally offer two choices – closed bridging loans or open bridging loans.

 Closed bridging loans

-This is a loan based on a pre-agreed date your property will be sold by, meaning you can pay out the remaining principle of the bridging loan.
-This is suited to consumers who have already agreed on the sale terms of their property.
-These loans generally pose less risk to the lenders as the sale has been locked in.
+This is a loan based on a pre-agreed date your property will be sold by, after which you can pay out the remaining principal of the bridging loan.
+For example, this could be suited to borrowers who have already agreed on the sale terms of their existing property and know what date their contract for sale will settle.

 Open bridging loans

 However, please note that bridging finance may not be available or suitable for every borrower.
-Lenders often require that you have a certain amount of equity in your existing home so you can provide a substantial deposit on your new home to have a lower LVR.
-Or lenders may require that borrowers without equity in their existing home pay a higher interest rate on their new home’s bridging loan.
+Lenders often require that you have a certain amount of equity in your existing home so you can provide a substantial deposit on your new home to give you a lower Loan to Value Ratio (LVR).
+Alternatively, some lenders may require that borrowers without equity in their existing home pay a higher interest rate on their new home’s bridging loan.

 How does a bridging loan work?